Aesculus parviflora

-Aesculus parviflora, the bottlebrush buckeye, is a species of suckering deciduous shrub in the family Sapindaceae.
-The species is native to the southeastern United States, where it is found primarily in Alabama and Georgia, with a disjunct population in South Carolina along the Savannah River.
+Aesculus parviflora, the bottlebrush buckeye or small-flowered buckeye, is a species of suckering deciduous shrub in the family Sapindaceae.
+It is native to the southeastern United States, where it is found primarily in Alabama, locally in western Georgia, and with a disjunct population in South Carolina along the Savannah River.
 Its natural habitat is in mesic forests, on bluffs and in ravines.

-This plant is highly poisonous to humans if eaten.
-Symptoms include muscle weakness, paralysis, vomiting, diarrhea, and death.
+This plant is moderately poisonous to humans if eaten.
+Symptoms include depression, muscle weakness, paralysis, vomiting, and diarrhea; the nuts, being of attractive appearance, are the most likely part to cause poisoning.
 It has also been reported to be toxic to pets.

 Description

 Aesculus parviflora grows to 2–4 m tall.
 The leaves are arranged in opposite pairs, palmately compound with 5-7 leaflets, each leaflet short-stalked, 12–22 cm long and 5–10 cm broad, with an entire margin.
 The flowers are produced in conspicuous erect panicles 20–50 cm long resembling a traditional bottle brush, each flower with a tubular calyx, small white petals, and several protruding 3–4 cm long stamens.
 The flowers give way to pear-shaped capsules containing polished, brown seeds.

 The Latin specific epithet parviflora means "small-flowered".